-The below is the price chart of Asian paints where we can clearly see that relative strength index(RSI) breached its previous support quite before.
+Below is the price chart of Asian paints where we can clearly see that the relative strength index(RSI) breached its previous support quite before.
 Soon after the price also followed the same and witnessed a strong correction almost from its highs.

 4. Role of 50

-In relative strength index, the mid 50 line acts as a very important line to indicate the price direction.
+In the relative strength index, the mid-50 line acts as a very important line to indicate the price direction.

-It is usually seen that the price continue to stay above the mid 50 line during the bullish phase while it faces strong resistance from the 50 line in RSI during the bearish phase of the market.
+It is usually seen that the price continues to stay above the mid-50 line during the bullish phase while it faces strong resistance from the 50 lines in RSI during the bearish phase of the market.

-The above is the chart of Tata Motors and we can see that whenever the RSI is maintaining above the mid 50 line, the stock was in the bullish mode while when the price was below the mid 50 line, the stock showed good correction.
+The above is the chart of Tata Motors and we can see that whenever the RSI is maintained above the mid-50 line, the stock is in the bullish mode while when the price is below the mid-50 line, the stock shows good correction.

 5. Failure swing